Princess Hwapyeong: Biography

 Princess Hwapyeong was buried in Munsan Village, Paju, Gyeonggi Province.
 Her elaborated funeral proceedings were comparable to that of a State Funeral.

-Lady Hyegyeong claimed that during her first pregnancy she often dreamt of Princess Hwapyeong coming to her bedchamber, sitting next to her and sometimes smiling at her.
+Lady Hyegyŏng claimed that during her first pregnancy she often dreamt of Princess Hwapyeong coming to her bedchamber, sitting next to her and sometimes smiling at her.
 When her first son was born, he bore the same birthmark as Princess Hwapyeong, and King Yeongjo took him as the reincarnation of the Princess.